 Even if you have booked a flight for you and your pet in advance, it is recommended that you contact your airline 24-48 hours before your flight and confirm that your pet is cleared to travel with you that day.

-Requirements the Day of Your Flight
+Requirements for the Day of Your Flight

-The USDA requires that all pets be offered food and water within four hours before you check-in for your flight.
+The USDA requires that all pets be offered food and water within four hours before you check in for your flight.
 Dogs often get sick while flying, so feeding them right at the four-hour mark is recommended.

 You are also not allowed to check your pets in for a flight more than four hours beforehand.

-The general consensus between the USDA and many airlines is that you check your pets in two hours before your flight departs, and all passengers traveling with pets must check-in at the ticket counter for their respective airline.
+The general consensus between the USDA and many airlines is that you check your pets in two hours before your flight departs, and all passengers traveling with pets must check in at the ticket counter for their respective airline.

 You are allowed to provide water for them within the carrier and before boarding the plane, but if they are in a carrier, do not board them with a full water dish as it is likely to spill.